-In our implementation, Lucene does the keyword processing, Sesame12 executes the generated SPARQL query over the semantic store HyKSS previously created for the target documents, and HyKSS provides the ranking algorithm and results display (see Figure 3).
-Figure 7 shows the ranked results for our running example query, and Figure 8 shows the results of clicking on "highlighted" for the highest ranked document.
+In our implementation, Lucene does the keyword processing, Sesame12 executes the generated SPARQL query, and HyKSS provides the ranking algorithm and results display.
+Figure 5 shows the ranked results for our our running example query, and Figure 6 shows the results of clicking on "highlighted" for the highest ranked document.
 Upon the click, HyKSS retrieves the cached page from which it extracted information, highlights the information extracted that matches with the user query, and displays the page.